pgxn/pgxn-manager/doc/howto.md

     env PG_CONFIG=/path/to/pg_config make && make installcheck && make install

-The `Makefile` next uses `pg_config` to determine whether the extension is being built against PostgreSQL 9.1 or higher.
-Based on what it finds, extra steps are taken in the following section.
-That is, if this line returns true:

-    ifeq ($(PG91),yes)

-Then we're building against 9.1 or higher.
-In that case, the extension SQL file gets added to `EXTRA_CLEAN` so that `make clean` will delete it.
-The `DATA` variable, meanwhile, is changed to hold only SQL file names that contain `--`, because such is the required file naming convention for PostgreSQL 9.1 extensions.
+The extension SQL file gets added to `EXTRA_CLEAN` so that `make clean` will delete it.
+The `DATA` variable, meanwhile, is changed to hold only SQL file names that contain `--`, because such is the required file naming convention for PostgreSQL extensions.

 The next two lines of the `Mafefile` do the actual building by including the `PGXS` `Makefile` distributed with PostgreSQL. `PGXS` knows all about building and installing extensions, based on the variables we've set, and including it makes it do just that.